gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 ~~~
 import scrapy
-from au_gov.items import OntariomppsItem # We need this so that Python knows about the item object
+from au_gov.items import AuGovItem # We need this so that Python knows about the item object

 class AuGovSenSpider(scrapy.Spider):
     name = "au_gov_sen" # The name of this spider